 Finally believing the Bodhisatta’s words, the king praised his wisdom for recognizing this spot, but the Bodhisatta said all glory should go to the virtue of the past Buddhas who had full insight, which he did not.
 Delighted by his new knowledge, King Kalinga had everyone stay there for seven days to honor all these Buddhas with music, flowers, and building a wall.
 Then they continued on to the king’s parent’s home and brought them back to the palace.

 When the Buddha went on alms pilgrimages, the people who lived near his monastery laid their wreath and garland offerings for him at the entrance to his perfumed chamber.
 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, thought there ought to be a proper place for making these offerings and asked Ananda, one of the Buddha’s top disciples (King Kalinga was an earlier birth of him), to discuss this matter with the Buddha.
 The Buddha said a shrine to him could not be built while he was still alive, but a Bodhi tree could serve the same purpose.

 So Ananda arranged a ceremony with the king and many elders at the monastery gate where Anathapindika planted a seed taken from a fruit that fell from the original Bodhi tree and was caught before reaching the ground.
 Immediately the tree grew fifty cubits tall and wide.
-A wall with a bejeweled gate was built around it and golden dust was sprinkled about, and the Buddha inaugurated it by meditating under it for one night.
+A wall with a bejeweled gate was built around it and golden dust was sprinkled about.
+The Buddha inaugurated it by meditating under it for one night.